Position(s) Associate, Solicitor

 Phone 0808 168 5550

 Deborah is an experienced employment and discrimination lawyer working for both businesses and individuals.
-She heads up our employment law team which covers a broad range of contentious and non-contentious work for both employers and employees.
-This includes advising on large scale restructures and redundancies, contracts of employment and policies, unfair dismissals, breaches of contract, discrimination and whistle-blowing claims, injunctive relief and employment tribunal representation.
+She heads up our employment law team which covers a broad range of contentious and non-contentious work including large scale restructures and redundancies, contracts of employment and policies, unfair dismissal, breaches of contract, discrimination and whistle-blowing claims, injunctive relief and employment tribunal representation.
 Deborah also supervises our specialist Legal Aid contracts providing advice and representation to victims of discrimination (https://cartwrightking.co.uk/news/discrimination-at-work/).

-Deborah's entry in Legal 500 reads, "Knowledgeable and informative...saves clients time and worry."
+An entry in a Legal 500 Directory read "informative and knowledgable... saves clients time and worry".